-I wasn’t really sure I wanted to share this Covert Backup Knife Tip, not because its not a good tip, but I think everyone needs a secret or two.
-However, I found a new method of carrying a BOGA knife (Back Off-Get Away) that can be used as a last ditch defensive weapon.
+I wasn’t really sure I wanted to share this covert LDK belt carry method.
+Not because its not a good tip, but I think everyone needs a secret or two.
+However, I found a new method of carrying a BOGA knife (Back Off-Get Away).
+This method can be used as a last ditch defensive weapon.

 I like the Ka-Bar LDK (last Ditch Knife).
 It is a small back up knife designed for just such a use.
 The small size and flat Kydex sheath make it perfect for mounting in tight spaces.

 What I did was sew it near the buckle of my 5.11 rigger belt.
-I can reach under and draw the knife (I ended up tying a small piece of brown shoelace to the grip to make this easier).
+I can reach under and draw the knife easily.
+I did end up tying a small piece of brown shoelace to the grip to make this easier.
 Being under my belt and very close to the metal buckle it is almost undiscoverable.

-I like the small size because my state has a maximum legal length for fixed knives, and this blade is very comfortably within legal limits.
+I like the small size because my state has a maximum legal length for fixed knives.
+This blade is very comfortably within legal limits.

-I have carried this knife in this manner for a while (years), and so I have refined my sewing technique.
+I have carried this knife in this manner for a while (years).
+So I have refined my sewing technique.
 When I made this video I was still using thread and a normal needle.

 I now use thin monofilament line and a larger needle to better force through the belt.
-This makes me able to sew no only the corners, but the two middle holes, making a very secure and non-moving mount.
+This makes me able to sew no only the corners, but also the two middle holes.
+The additional thread makes a very secure and non-moving mount.

-This is not normally a problem, as this knife is not meant for daily use, and should not be drawn unless it is an emergency.
+This is not normally a problem, as this knife is not meant for daily use.
+You should not draw it unless it is an emergency.